-From the very beginning, in their specialist Science lessons in the Junior School, boys are given time to observe small things, to pull things apart in order to find out how they work and to ask endless questions.
-They are then encouraged to think about what they expect the answer might be and to consider the range of possible solutions.
+From the very beginning, in the Junior School, boys are given time to observe small things, to pull things apart in order to find out how they work and are encouraged to ask questions.
+They are then probed to think about what they expect the answer might be and to consider the range of possible solutions.
 They are supported in carrying out investigations which may provide the answers or raise more questions.
 During science lessons, teaching aims to channel the boys’ natural curiosity through practical means, by doing things.
 The boys are supported in using a wide range of simple equipment, in developing a range of practical skills (for example being able to measure accurately) and increasingly, in developing a set of specific academic skills, such as collecting and recording data and displaying results.
 Boys learn to use a framework to help them draw conclusions from their results and present them in a form that can be shared with other people.

 In the Middle School, Years 4 and 5, Science is taught in three fully equipped laboratories.
 The labs help the boys to develop practical scientific skills as well as encouraging collaborative work.
 They also provide a place where the students can investigate things they are curious about, using authentic scientific equipment.
 Introduction to the scientific method in Year Four develops a methodical approach to investigations, which thereafter becomes an integral part of Science.
 The students carry out practical and project work on a regular basis and are expected to present projects using a variety of media.